arzwa/MultilocusIsland/docs/paper/draft.md

 efficient selection against migrant alleles (the gff being at its minimum when migrant alleles are rare, @fig:detdom E, F).
-Any increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant genotypes.
+Any increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of individuals with migrant ancestry, and hence reduce the efficiency of selection.
 We observe a transition between these two qualitatively different types of behaviour at intermediate values of $h$: when $h<1/3$, the barrier strength, as measured by $g^{-1}$ [@barton1986], *increases* as the locally deleterious